RobinSmits/GPT-3.5-FineTuning/README.md

 ## Transformer model fine-tuning and validation

-The following regular Transformer models where trained and validated in the notebook 'Transformer_Model_Training_And_Validation.ipynb':
+The following regular Transformer models where trained and validated in the notebook 'Transformer_Model_Training_And_Validation.ipynb' on the smaller training and validation data subsets:
 * Multi-lingual DistilBert
 * Multi-lingual Bert
 * Multi-linqual DeBERTa V3